ashraffyi/Data-Engineering-Capstone-Project/README.md

 In response to this ongoing public health emergency, Johns Hopkins University (JHU), a private research university in Maryland, USA, developed an interactive web-based dashboard hosted by their Center for Systems Science and Engineering (CSSE).
 The dashboard visualizes and tracks reported cases in real-time, illustrating the location and number of confirmed COVID-19 cases, deaths and recoveries for all affected countries.
 It is used by researchers, public health authorities, news agencies and the general public.

 In my last udacity Capstone Project for Machine Learning Engineer Nanodegree.
 I worked with the on the number of cases for all united states.
 In that project I didn't get a chance to desgine the ETL procress for the data set ## [csse_covid_19_daily_reports_us](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports_us).
-So In this project we will desgine an
+So In this project we will desgine an ETL procress that will take the

 This project will tackel the ETL procress using the following tools:
  - [AWS CloudFormation](https://aws.amazon.com/cloudformation/): allows you to use programming languages or a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
 This gives you a single source of truth for your AWS and third party resources.